Roslyn Estates, New York

 Roslyn Estates is a village in the Town of North Hempstead in Nassau County, on the North Shore of Long Island, in New York, United States.
 It is considered part of the Greater Roslyn area, which is anchored by the Incorporated Village of Roslyn.
-The population was 1,318 at the 2020 census.
+The population was 1,318 at the time of the 2020 census.

 History

+Before the village (pre-colonization – 1931)

+The area where Roslyn Estates is located was originally inhabited by the Matinecock Native Americans.
+European colonists started to settle in the area in the 17th century – specifically settlers of Dutch and English heritage.
+From that point until the early 20th century, much of what is now the Village of Roslyn Estates consisted of farmland and estates.

-Roslyn Estates was first developed in the early 20th Century (circa 1908) by Dean Alvord, who also developed Prospect Park South in Brooklyn and Belle Terre in Port Jefferson.
+Around 1908, the land was purchased by developer Dean Alvord, who also developed Prospect Park South in Brooklyn and Belle Terre in Port Jefferson.
+On this land, Alvord would create the planned, residential community that today forms the Village of Roslyn Estates, under the name "Roslyn Estates, Incorporated".
 It was nicknamed "The Eden of Long Island" when originally developed, due to the community's design and setting.

+In 1911, the community's civic association, known as the Association of Roslyn Estates, was formed.
+As of 2024, it is the oldest active civic association in Nassau County.